ten-protocol/go-ten/design/host/l1_block_processing.md

 ## Proposed Solution

-Create a central registry of the L1 events we care about:
+Loop through transactions to find events we care about in the guardian and submit these with the block to the enclave:

 * Rollup
 * Secret request